Jair Bolsonaro: Post-presidency (2023–present)

-On 30 December 2022, one day before the end of his term, Bolsonario arrived in the US state of Florida and resided in Kissimmee for several months.
+On 30 December 2022, one day before the end of his term, Bolsonaro arrived in the US state of Florida and resided in Kissimmee for several months.
 On 8 January 2023 his supporters attacked the buildings of the Supreme Court of Brazil, the National Congress and the Planalto Presidential Palace in an attempt to instigate a military coup d'état and reinstate Bolsonaro as president.
 While the riots were going on, President Lula blamed Bolsonaro in a press conference.
 Bolsonaro condemned the protesters in a Twitter post on 9 January, and denied responsibility.
 In February 2023 Bolsonaro announced that he would be returning to Brazil in March.
 This would be the first time Bolsonaro had returned to the country since December 2022.
 Bolsonaro had entered the United States on a diplomatic visa which expired on 31 January, but the family applied for tourist visas to extend their stay in Florida.

 Bolsonaro returned to Brazil in March 2023 for the first time since his supporters stormed the Supreme Court, Congress, and the presidential palace two months before.
 Bolsonaro has stated that he returned to the country to help his party and asserted that he intended to campaign for the 2024 elections.
-On 14 April 2023 Supreme Court judge Alexandre de Moraes ordered Bolsonaro to submit himself for questioning with the Federal Police over the storming of the Congress.
+On 14 April 2023, Supreme Court judge Alexandre de Moraes ordered Bolsonaro to submit himself for questioning with the Federal Police over the storming of the Congress.

-In July 2024 the Federal Police charged Jair Bolsonaro with money laundering and criminal conspiracy related to undeclared diamonds that he allegedly received from Saudi Arabia while he was in office.
+In July 2024, the Federal Police charged Jair Bolsonaro with money laundering and criminal conspiracy related to undeclared diamonds that he allegedly received from Saudi Arabia while he was in office.